manticoresoftware/manticoresearch/manual/english/Securing_and_compacting_a_table/Backup_and_restore.md

 To apply changed full-text settings to existing documents, see [Reindexing existing documents after changing FT settings](../Updating_table_schema_and_settings.md#Reindexing-existing-documents-after-changing-FT-settings).

+When piping a dump directly into `mysql` to reindex the same table, `--skip-lock-tables` is required.
+It is not required when exporting to a file and replaying it after `mysqldump` exits.

 <!-- example mysqldump_restore -->
 ### Restore